Singh2je/PHP-Excercise/README.md

 Requirements to Run:
-- You need a server to run php
+- You need a server to run php, since it is a server-side language.

 Reference this video if you would like to run your php file. https://youtu.be/XBj_le81sAc?list=PL0eyrZgxdwhxhsuT_QAqfi-NNVAlV4WIP